Integrity & Whistleblowing

 5. Breach of KAF Group’s Code of Ethics and Professional Conduct.

-7. Failure to comply with provisions of the laws or regulatory obligations.
+7. Failure to comply with laws...

-9. Detrimental action taken against whistleblowers or persons closely associated with whistleblowers.
+9. Detrimental action taken against whistleblowers.

 Yes.
 The Bank’s investigation officers will determine if the concern is misconduct or not.